6 Takeaways From The New Hampshire Primary

 Biden has one last shot in South Carolina, and that's where he was on Tuesday night instead of waiting for results in New Hampshire.
 "It ain't over, man," he said.
 "We're just getting started."

 He stressed that "99.9%" of black voters and "99.8%" of Latinos in the Democratic primary haven't had a chance to weigh in yet.
 Biden's been banking on doing well with black voters — and he has to.
-A bad showing in South Carolina, and it's the end for Biden.
+If he has a bad showing in South Carolina, it's the end for Biden.
 It's still more than two weeks away, and he needs to stop the bleeding with a solid performance in Nevada.

 Making things more difficult for Biden is wealthy venture capitalist Tom Steyer, who's spending a ton of money and making a serious play for black voters in South Carolina.
 If he gets a significant share of them, that could gut Biden's campaign.